TuffCrowd Entertainment and Rise Together Announce 'Rise Together' a Show Written and Directed by South LA Artist Halla

 Groundbreaking Original Theater Show to Debut One Night Only at the Globe Theatre in Downtown Los Angeles

 LOS ANGELES, Aug.
-10, 2021 /PRNewswire/ -- Today, TuffCrowd Entertainment and Rise Together, in partnership with Broadway West, announced a one-night-only poetry and music show written and directed by South L.A. artist Halla.
+11, 2021 /PRNewswire/ -- Today, TuffCrowd Entertainment and Rise Together announced a one-night-only poetry and music show written and directed by South LA artist, Michael "Halla" Williams.
+Los Angeles theatre organization Broadway West is a media sponsor.
 The show, named "Rise Together," is on Thursday, Aug.
-26, at the Globe Theatre in Downtown Los Angeles.
-Doors will open at 6 p.m. and the event will begin at 7 p.m.
-The program will feature social justice themes and a diverse cast and crew, all working to show how Angelenos can come together to overcome the crises this city faces.
+26 at the Globe Theatre in Downtown Los Angeles.
+Doors will open at 6:00 pm and the event will begin at 7:00 pm.
+The program will feature social justice themes and a diverse cast and crew, all working to show how Angelenos can come together to overcome the crises this city face

-"Halla is a phenom," said Craig Greiwe, co-founder of Rise Together.
-"From the first time we saw his work, we knew we wanted a partnership.
-His ability to bring passion, poetry, music, and put together a theatrical experience unlike any other is incredible.
+"Halla is a phenomenon," said Craig Greiwe, Co-Founder of Rise Together.
+"From the first time we saw his work, we knew we wanted to partner with him and TuffCrowd.
+Halla's ability to use passion, poetry, and music to put together a theatrical experience unlike any other is incredible.
 We have been campaigning for months to show the people of Los Angeles that the future is in their hands, and Halla's show is another powerful step in that journey."

-For the first time in L.A.'s history, Angelenos will have an opportunity for change in unprecedented ways.
-Due to the date change in the upcoming election, new voters will outnumber previous voters by a 2:1 margin — which means there is an opportunity for more voices at the ballot box and an opportunity to reform this city.
+For the first time in LA's history, Angelenos will have an opportunity for change in unprecedented ways.
+Due to the date change in the upcoming 2022 municipal elections, new voters will outnumber previous voters by a 2:1 margin — which means there is an opportunity for more voices at the ballot box and an opportunity to save this city.

-"This is exactly the type of event we need more of," said Marcus Lovingood, founder of Broadway West.
-"Our organization was founded to promote artistry and community engagement.
-This powerful show is the best demonstration of that come to life."
+"We're very excited to partner and help promote local artists and fully support any endeavors that connect art, theater, community and diversity," said Marcus Lovingood, Founder of Broadway West, a media sponsor of the event.

 Rise Together will also be rolling out detailed policy roadmaps in the coming weeks as it continues to build the largest coalition of everyday Angelenos, based on common ground and common sense.